How Much Do Nonprofit CEOs Make? Salary Data

 Does High CEO Pay Mean Low Efficiency?

 Not necessarily.
-The correlation between CEO compensation and Efficiency Score is weak.
-Some of the highest-paid nonprofit CEOs lead massive health systems with billions in revenue and strong program spending ratios.
-The key metric is the CEO compensation ratio — what percentage of total expenses goes to executive compensation.
-A CEO earning $2M at an organization with $5B in revenue is using 0.04% of the budget on the top executive.
-A CEO earning $300K at an organization with $5M in revenue is using 6%.
+The correlation between officer compensation and Efficiency Score is weak.
+Some of the highest-reported officer-pay totals belong to massive health systems with billions in revenue and deep balance sheets.
+The key metric is the officer-compensation ratio — what percentage of total revenue goes to current-officer compensation (Form 990 Part IX, line 5, an aggregate for all listed officers, not one CEO). $2M in officer pay at an organization with $5B in revenue is 0.04% of revenue; $300K at an organization with $5M in revenue is 6%.

 See our worst charities and best charities lists for overall efficiency rankings.
 Browse the full CEO salary database on our CEO salaries page.